sbackus/question-app/README.md

   * $ foreman start
   * in your browser go to localhost:5000

-- If you have any questions please email me at Samuel.Backus@gmail.com
+- If you have any questions or feedback please email me at Samuel.Backus@gmail.com